blueflag/circle-get-artifact/README.md

 # circle-get-artifact
-Get artifacts from Circle CI
+Get all artifacts from a Circle CI build or a subpath `path` and place them in a local directory `outputdir`

 ## Usage